-At the annual meeting, the shareholders will be asked to elect a Board, to approve an amendment to the 1993 Stock Option Plan (the "1993 Stock Option Plan"), to approve an amendment (the "Share Increase Amendment") to Article III of HEICO's Articles of Incorporation (the "Articles") to increase the number of authorized shares of common stock, \$0.01 par value per share (the "Common Stock") from 20,000,000 shares to 30,000,000 shares; to approve an amendment (the "Dual Class Amendment") to Article III of HEICO's Articles to add to HEICO's authorized common stock to consist of 30,000,000 shares of Class A Common Stock, \$0.01 par value per share (the "Class A Common Stock"), having 1/10th vote per share; and to vote on any other business which properly comes before the meeting.
+At the annual meeting, the shareholders will be asked to elect a Board, to approve an amendment to the 1993 Stock Option Plan (the "1993 Stock Option Plan"), to approve an amendment to HEICO'S Articles of Incorporation (the "Articles"), and to vote on any other business which properly comes before the meeting.

 THE BOARD OF DIRECTORS OF HEICO URGES YOU PROMPTLY TO DATE, SIGN AND MAIL YOUR PROXY, IN THE FORM ENCLOSED WITH THIS PROXY STATEMENT, TO MAKE CERTAIN THAT YOUR SHARES ARE VOTED AT THE MEETING.
 PROXIES IN THE ENCLOSED OR OTHER ACCEPTABLE FORM THAT ARE RECEIVED IN TIME FOR THE MEETING WILL BE VOTED.
-HOWEVER, YOU MAY REVOKE YOUR PROXY AT ANY TIME BY A REVOCATION IN WRITING OR A LATER DATED PROXY THAT IS RECEIVED BY HEICO, AND IF YOU ATTEND THE MEETING YOU

-MAY VOTE YOUR SHARES IN PERSON.
+HOWEVER, YOU MAY REVOKE YOUR PROXY AT ANY TIME BY A REVOCATION IN WRITING OR A LATED DROXY THAT IS RECEIVED BY HEICO, AND IF YOU ATTEND THE MEETING YOU MAY VOTE YOUR SHARES IN PERSON.